canada-ca/digital-playbook-guide-numerique/docs/en/views.md

 ## Overview

 The Digital Playbook contains a lot of information but not all of it will be relevant to each task.
-Playbook views are generated from the [Playbook dataset](https://github.com/canada-ca/digital-playbook-guide-numerique/blob/master/_data/playbook.json) and can make the Playbook more relevant and easier to use for certain tasks by providing only the information that is relevant to the task and ordering it in a way that makes sense for the user.
+Digital Playbook views are generated from the [Digital Playbook dataset](https://github.com/canada-ca/digital-playbook-guide-numerique/blob/master/_data/playbook.json) and can make the Digital Playbook more relevant and easier to use for certain tasks by providing only the information that is relevant to the task and ordering it in a way that makes sense for the user.

 There are four steps to creating a Playbook view: